survivejs/webpack-book/manuscript/styling/02_separating_css.md

 ## Setting Up `ExtractTextPlugin`

-It will require configuration to make it work.
-Install the plugin:
+Install the plugin first:

 ```bash
 npm install extract-text-webpack-plugin --save-dev
 ```

 `ExtractTextPlugin` includes a loader, `ExtractTextPlugin.extract` that marks the assets to be extracted.
-Then a plugin will perform its work based on this annotation.
+Then a plugin performs its work based on this annotation.

 `ExtractTextPlugin.extract` accepts `use` and `fallback` definitions. `ExtractTextPlugin` processes content through `use` only from **initial chunks** by default and it uses `fallback` for the rest.
 It won't touch any split bundles unless `allChunks: true` is set true.
 The *Splitting Bundles* chapter digs into greater detail.